PsiACE/emo/README.md

 _**WIP**_

-The `emo` programming language is dedicated to exploring simple yet expressive methods, sophisticated and easy to use.
+The `"emo"` programming language is dedicated to exploring simple yet expressive methods, powerful and easy to use.

 ## Usage